 Bone broth restaurants are popping up in cities across North America.
 And for good reason.
 Bone broth is full of protein, minerals, and vitamins essential to good health.
 It heals gut issues as well as remineralizing bones and teeth.
-Bone broth improves the strength of your nails, too.
+It is rich in collagen which can help improve the strength of your nails, too.
 Properly made, bone broth is rich in collagen, gelatin, as well as calcium, magnesium, and phosphorous.
 These are the compounds that hold your body together and help it rebuild.
+It’s also super easy to digest, and helpful for improving gut health.

 How to make bone broth